phpearth/docs/introduction/dollar-sign.md

 echo "Hello, $name";
 ```

-Where as in languages without sigil usage (for example Python), you must either
+Where as in languages without sigil usage (for example, Python), you must either
 concatenate strings:

 ```python